-Optimization is normally performed via brute force search over the set \mathcal{T}j .
-For a typical case of decision stumps (3.2), one may wish to randomize either the feature number i or threshold τ , or both.
-For example, [Dollár and Zitnick, 2013] consider some small number of features for each split train.
-All the subsets of samples in the node are sorted according to the chosen feature value and thus the optimal threshold value is found linearly with the subsample size.
+Typically, the optimization is done via brute force search over the set \mathcal{T}j .
+For a typical case of decision stumps (3.2), one could wish to randomize either both feature number i and threshold τ , or only one of them.
+For example, in work [90] some small numbers of features is considered for each split train.
+All subset of samples in the node is sorted according to the chosen feature value, and thus an optimal value of threshold is found linearly of the subsample size.

-More detailed definitions of the abstract Decision Tree and Random Forest models can be found in [Criminisi and Shotton, 2013].
+More detailed definition of abstract Decision Tree and Random Forest models could be found in [91].

-3.1.3 Applications of Random Forests in Computer Vision
+3.1.3 Application of Random Forests in Computer Vision

-The variant of the gaze correction system presented in this chapter continues the long line of real-time computer vision systems based on randomized decision trees [Amit and Geman, 1997, Breiman, 2001], including real-time object pose estimation [Lepetit et al., 2005], head pose estimation [Fanelli et al., 2013], human body pose estimation [Shotton et al., 2013], background segmentation [Yin et al., 2007], etc.
+The variant of the gaze correction system presented in this chapter continues the long line of real-time computer vision systems based on randomized decision trees [87, 88] that includes real-time object pose estimation [92], head pose estimation [93], human body pose estimation [16], background segmentation [94], etc.

-[Lepetit et al., 2005] consider such problems as object detection and pose estimation.
-They match keypoints from the input image with the ones on the target object.
-Formulating the point matching as a classification problem, they use random forests to solve it.
-Formally, at training time they select a set \mathcal{K} of cardinality K oof the keypoints in the object model.
-At test time they select a patch, centering it around the keypoint found.
-The task is to determine whether it matches one of K keypoints in \mathcal{K} or not, i.e. to solve a classification problem with K + 1 labels $\{-1, 1, 2, \ldots, K\}$, where -1 means the keypoint does not belong to \mathcal{K} .
-They suggest to use difference of pixels intensities from the neighborhood of the keypoint as a binary node tests (3.1) in classification trees.
-The authors compare two tree growing techniques.
-In one they pick several tests at random and choose the best according to the information gain (3.4), as was shown above.
-The number of tests picked is 10 at the root node and 100d for a node at depth $d, d \geq 2$.
-The other is referred to as extremely randomized trees and involves picking only one test at random, with no optimization applied.
-This approach helps significantly decrease the training time while keeping the quality loss at a low level.
+Authors of work [92] consider such problems as object detection and pose estimation.
+They match keypoints from the input image with the ones on a target object.
+They formulate the point matching as classification problem and use random forests to solve it.
+Formally, at train time they select a set \mathcal{K} of cardinality K of keypoints int he object model.
+At test-time the select a patch, centering it around a found keypoint.
+The task is to determine whether it matches one of K keypoints in K or not, i.e. solve a classification problem with K+1 labels $\{-1,1,2,\ldots,K\}$, where -1 stands for a situation where a keypoint does not belong to K. The suggested difference of pixels intensities taken in the neighborhood of the keypoint as a binary node tests (3.1) in classification trees.
+They compare two techniques for growing a tree.
+The first one is an approach described above: picking of several tests at random and greed choosing of the best among them according to the information gain (3.4).
+The number of picked up tests was 10 at the root node and 100d for a node at depth d, $d \geq 2$.
+The second is called extremely randomized trees.
+In this approach, only one test is picked up at random, without any optimization at all.
+This approach significantly decreases training time with a small loss of quality.

-[Shotton et al., 2013] put forward two human body pose estimation approaches: body part classification (BPC) and offset joint regression (OJR), both employing random forest and applying it individually to each pixel in a depth image.
-BPC predicts body part labels for each pixel in the image.
-A density over the 3D world space can be calculated by re-projecting per-pixel label probabilities, based on the known depth image and the known calibration of the depth camera.
-OJR instead directly casts a set of 3D offset votes from each pixel to the body joints using a regression forest (Figure 3.1).
+In paper [16] authors suggest two approaches for human body pose estimation: body part classification (BPC) and offset joint regression (OJR).
+Both approaches make use of random forest, which is applied individually to each pixel of a depth image.
+BPC predicts body parts labels for each pixel of the image.
+A density over 3D world space could be calculated by reprojecting per-pixel label probabilities, knowing the depth image and calibration of the depth camera.
+OJR instead directly predicts a set of 3D offset votes from each pixel to the body joints using a regression forest Figure 3.1.
 The split tests employed at internal nodes (3.1) are differences between two pixels in the neighborhood of a query pixel.
-2D offsets are normalized by the depth value to make the features depth invariant.
-The authors choose approximately half of the tests in such a way that one of the two pixels compared is a query pixel itself.
+2D offsets are normalized by the depth value to make features depth invariant.
+Authors choose approximately half of tests in such a way, that one of two compared pixels is a query pixel itself.

 While classical random forests are trained to do classification or regression, the trees in my method predict some (unnormalized) distributions.
-My method is thus related to other methods that use structured-output random forests (e.g. [Gall and Lempitsky, 2009, Dollár and Zitnick, 2013]).
+My method is thus related to other methods that use structured-output random forests (e.g. [90, 95]).